 Second, Check the Thermostat

 Is your thermostat actually set to “cool” and not “heat” or “off”?
 Sometimes a curious child, playful pet, or even an accidental elbow can unexpectedly turn your thermostat off.
-If it’s on, check the settings.
-Could it be that it’s been turned to a “vacation” setting that allows your house to be much warmer than you want it to be when you’re home?
+If it’s on, check the settings on your ac system.
+Could it be that it’s been turned to a “vacation” setting that allows your house to be much warmer than you want it to be when you’re home, or set so high that you get warm air instead of cool air?
 These things happen more often than you might think, and it’s easy to check.
+If the temperature setting looks right but the air still doesn’t feel cold, or you notice frequent cycling, it may be time for a professional inspection.

 Third, Check the Air Filter

 When the AC unit’s air filter gets clogged with dust, it prevents the airflow that’s required for the unit to operate.
 Without sufficient airflow, the system will work harder and harder to try to cool your home.
 This can lead to an overheating fan motor, the system shutting down to protect itself, and your home not getting cool enough.
-Some AC air filters are disposable—you can simply throw them away and put in a new one—and others are reusable and can be washed, dried, and reinserted.
-You should be doing this monthly during the summer, when your air conditioner is seeing heavy use.
+It can also affect indoor humidity and reduce the effectiveness of indoor air quality services designed to support cleaner air.
+Some AC air filters are disposable, you can simply throw them away and put in a new one, and others are reusable and can be washed, dried, and reinserted.
+Replacing or cleaning them monthly during summer use is one of the simplest solutions for keeping airflow steady.

 Fourth, Check the Condenser Unit

-The condenser unit is the outdoor portion of your air conditioner.
-It also needs good airflow to allow the heat carried from your home to dissipate.
+The condenser unit is the outdoor portion of your air conditioner, and it needs good airflow so heat can dissipate while seasonal dust, pollen, and indoor humidity concerns do not further impact indoor air quality or the performance of the cooling system.
+Restricted airflow can make the unit work harder and increase wear over the life of the equipment.
+Better filtration and indoor air quality services can improve breathing comfort, reduce allergy triggers, support more consistent temperatures, and help the system run more efficiently.
 To keep the condenser unit functioning optimally, trim any plants that are close to the unit, rake away any leaf litter or other debris, and wash the coils with a gentle stream from your garden hose.
 Just make sure not to use a high-pressure nozzle, which could cause damage.
+Air purifiers and dehumidifiers can also help manage contaminants and humidity levels.
+As part of regular maintenance, schedule a professional check up and inspect or change filters monthly as needed.

 Time for Professional Repairs